gromas/polysat/README.md

 What is CLD?
 A sort of problems which contains some circular logical deadlocks.
 Now I investigate this group for possibilities to solve them.
 Currently there is no algorithm to correlate these sort of problems with one of the groups SAT/UNSAT with polynomial time and space.
+After get confirmation that the problem is CLD you can run another algorithm like DPLL (Davis-Putnam-Logemann-Loveland) for solving it since it takes much more time and space than this solution.

 YouTube video (Russian language only) https://youtu.be/hp9nAqIaRx4